-An administrator or designated individual of a current program must obtain training by July 1, 2017.
+An administrator or designated individual of a current program must obtain training.
 When an administrator or designated individual is no longer employed at the site, a new designated individual must attend this training within four months of hire.

 Through this training, you will develop an EPR Plan that includes:

 - Written procedures for accounting for all children and adults

 - Communication plan

 - How the program will meet the nutritional and health needs of children

 - How the program will meet the needs of children with special needs

 The goal of the Emergency Preparedness and Response in Child Care training for early educators is to provide early educators with the information, knowledge, and tools to prepare them for many types of emergencies.
 The training curriculum provides a structural framework that covers the key issues involved in emergency preparation, response and recovery.
 It discusses the decisions and information that will guide the completion of the EPR plan.
 The EPR in Child Care training creates an opportunity to engage early educators in professional development and build their capacity to provide safer and better quality early care.

 - Know how to comply with the NC Child Care Rules that pertain to EPR